Soldie/braiins-os-Linus-Miner-BITCOIN/README.md

 ```

 If everything goes well, all images are prepared for final publishing to the feeds server.
 This process can be
-reproduced anytime in the feature.
+reproduced anytime in the future.

 ### Feeds Server